MasWag/maswag.github.com/index.md

 Interests
 ---------

-My research interest is formal methods for hybrid or real-time systems.
+My research interest is lightweight verification for hybrid or real-time systems.
 As applications, I am especially interested in autonomous cars and robots.
 That is related to the experience as a member of [the team for robot contest (RoboTech)](http://tuk.t.u-tokyo.ac.jp/robotech/) in the University of Tokyo.
 For more information, please visit [the research page](http://group-mmm.org/~mwaga/).

 As my hobby, I love shell scripts.
 Especially AWK is my favorite language.
-I am also interested in  programmable logic devices such as FPGA.

 Popular Product
 ----------------